AdobeDocs/audience-manager.pt-BR/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 ## Criar Mapeamentos de Destino em Massa {#bulk-create}

-Um `POST` método que permite que você passe em uma matriz de mapeamentos de destino [!UICONTROL cookie] ou [!UICONTROL URL] .
+A `POST` method that lets you pass in an array of [!UICONTROL cookie] or [!UICONTROL URL] destination mappings.

 <!-- r_bulk_create.xml -->